 So far in this experiment, Trane has been outperforming the other two units.
 With its rope-like coil design, Trane systems are designed for the saltwater environment.
 They also have a ten-year saltwater warranty separate from the ten-year parts warranty, which further sets this brand apart.

-AGL Air is committed to doing the best by our customers and anything that we recommend is something that we personally stand by.
+AGL Services is committed to doing the best by our customers and anything that we recommend is something that we personally stand by.
 Due to the fact that Trane consistently outperforms their competitors, we consider Trane at the top of the HVAC system market.
 If you are in the market for a new air conditioner, contact AGL for more information.
 If you’re having an HVAC system emergency, we offer 24 hour support.